This content is intended for the public covered by the exceptions of the Charter of the French language and its regulations.

 • Université Laval

-In addition to bachelor’s and master’s degrees in business administration from Université Laval and a doctorate in administrative science from the University of California at Los Angeles (UCLA), Lyne Bouchard holds the title Administratrice de sociétés IAS.A.
-Ms. Bouchard currently holds the position of vice-principal of human resources and associate professor in the Faculty of Business Administration at Université Laval.
-She also teaches at the Collège des administrateurs and has sat on many boards of directors.
+In In addition to bachelor’s and master’s degrees in business administration from Université Laval and a doctorate in administrative science from the University of California at Los Angeles (UCLA), Lyne Bouchard holds the title Administratrice de sociétés IAS.A.
+An associate professor at Université Laval, she also teaches governance and information technology governance at the Collège des administrateurs de sociétés.

 • Denis Chamberland – Chair of the Business Practices Committee